-As at 31 March 2015 and 2014, the net financial assets/(liabilities) denominated in a currency other than the respective functional currencies of the Group entities are mainly in USD.
-Since HKD and USD are pegged, no significant change in the net financial assets/(liabilities) position is expected from any changes on the exchange rate between the HKD and USD.
-Hence, the Group's and Company's currency exposure is insignificant and no foreign currency sensitivity analysis is performed accordingly.
+As at 31 March 2016 and 2015, the net financial assets denominated in a currency other than the respective functional currencies of the Group entities are mainly in USD and GBP.
+Since HKD is pegged to USD, no significant change in the net financial assets/(liabilities) position is expected from any changes on the exchange rate between the HKD and USD at the Group and Company level.